KeyboardKit/website/collections/_features/Emojis.md

 ### Emoji Categories

-KeyboardKit Pro unlocks an `Emojis.Category` enum that defines all available emoji categories and their emojis, for instance:
+KeyboardKit Pro unlocks an `Emojis.Category` enum that defines all emoji categories and their emojis:

 ```swift
 Emojis.Category.smileys.emojis    // 😀😃😄😁😆🥹😅😂🤣🥲 ...
 Emojis.Category.animals.emojis    // 🐶🐱🐭🐹🐰🦊🐻🐼🐻‍❄️🐨 ...
 ```

-You can get a list of all available categories like this:
+You can get a list of all available categories:

 ```swift
 Emojis.Category.all     // [.frequent, .smileys, .animals, ...]
 ```

-and use these categories to get a list of all available emojis:
+and use them to get a list of all available emojis:

 ```swift
 Emoji.all     // 😀😃😄😁😆🥹😅😂🤣🥲 ...
 ```

-Emoji categories are also used to power the `EmojiKeyboard`.
+Emoji categories are used to power the `EmojiKeyboard`.

 ### Emoji Skin tones